On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Hardness for Graphs

+We now identify the following structural property of \graphclass{} graphs, which is the key property used for our analysis and justifies the term \emph{complete core} in the case of \graphclass{} graphs.

-\begin{lemma} Let $H$ be a bipartite graph.
-Then, $H$ is \graphclass if and only if for every vertex $v \in V(H)$ the split of $\twoneigh{v}$ at $v$ contains only equivalence classes $\eqclass{U_i}$ where the block $\twocon{U}_i$ of $U_i$ containing $v$ is a complete bipartite graph. \end{lemma} \begin{proof} Let $H$ be a graph and assume towards a contradiction that $H$ contains a subgraph $U$ that is isomorphic to either $\forbiddenA$ or $\forbiddenB$.
-In both cases we obtain a contradiction as there has to exist a vertex $v \in V(H)$ and a component $U_i$ in the split of $\twoneigh{v}$ at $v$ such that a maximal biconnected subgraph of $U_i$ is not complete bipartite.
+\begin{lemma} If $H$ is a bipartite graph, then $H$ is \graphclass{} if and only if, for every pair of adjacent vertices $u$ and $v$ of $H$, the complete core $K^{v,u}$ is complete bipartite. \end{lemma} \begin{proof} We observe that both $\forbiddenA$ and $\forbiddenB$ as an induced subgraph of $H$ yield a complete core in $H$ that is not complete bipartite.
+It remains to show the other direction.

+Let $H$ be \graphclass{}.
+We assume toward contradiction that there exists a pair of adjacent vertices $u$ and $v$ in $\vertexset[H]$ such that the complete core $K^{v,u}$ is not complete bipartite.
+By the definition of complete core, we deduce that $K^{v,u}$ is $2$-connected.
+Therefore, there exists a cycle $C$ in $K^{v,u}$ that contains $v$ such that the induced subgraph $H[C]$ is not complete bipartite.
+Let $C$ be $(w_0,w_1, w_2, \dots, w_0)$.
+Since $H$ is bipartite, $C$ is of even length at least $6$.
+Further, since $K^{v,u}$ is of radius $2$, every vertex $w_i$ of $C$ with even index is connected to $v$ or identical to $v$.
+Without loss of generality, let $w_0$ be $v$ and $v$ be in the left part $\lpart[K^{v,u}]$.
+We deduce by $C$ that there exist three vertices $u_1$, $u_2$, and $u_3$ in the right part $\rpart[K^{v,u}]$ and adjacent to $v$.
+Additionally, there exist two vertices $v_1$ and $v_2$ in the left part $\lpart[K^{v,u}]$ and unequal to $v$, such that the induced subgraph $H[\set{v,u_1, u_2, u_3, v_1,v_2}]$ is $2$-connected but not complete bipartite.
+We denote this induced subgraph by $U$, and claim that $U$ is isomorphic to either $\forbiddenA$ or $\forbiddenB$.